angular/angular/adev/src/content/guide/templates/binding.md

 Interpolated expressions have a context—a particular part of the application to which the expression belongs.
 Typically, this context is the component instance.

-In the following snippet, the expression `recommended` and the expression `itemImageUrl2` refer to properties of the `AppComponent`.
+In the following snippet, the expressions `recommended` and `itemImageUrl2` refer to properties of the `AppComponent`.

 <docs-code path="adev/src/content/examples/interpolation/src/app/app.component.html" visibleRegion="component-context" header="src/app/app.component.html"/>